rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

   > Note: Make sure this line is not indented or dev-config.yml will assume that this is a characteristic of the particular device above.

-###5.
-Updating Your App
-Live Update can be used to update the following types of files at run time:

-* HTML
-* CSS
-* Javascript
-* .rb
-* .erb
-* image files

-> Note: If you change a `.rb` file and apply the changes to a mobile application that uses Live Update, you will need to restart that application to view the changes.

-These files most be in either your app folder or your public folder for Live Update to immediately notice the changes.

-To edit these files at run time, make the desired changes to your files and then save.
-The changes should now show on your mobile device when and Update Method is running.

-Live Update can run on, and send updates to, multiple devices at once as long as they are all in the list of found devices and all have the RhoMobile application running.

  If you wish to unsubscribe a particular device from receiving updates, simply go into dev-config.yml and change `enabled: 1` to `enabled: 0`